kingarthurpt/mtg-random-card-generator/README.md

 # Magic The Gathering random card

-This is simply use scryfall API which is used to choose random Magic The Gathering card.
+Using scryfall API to choose random Magic The Gathering card.

 demo: